-The Bosque del Apache Wildlife Refuge in Socorro, New Mexico hosts this amazing natural event.
+The Bosque del Apache Wildlife Refuge in Socorro, New Mexico hosts this amazing natural event – November 14-19, 2017

 The Festival of the Cranes is one of the highlights of fall season in New Mexico, and is a must-see day trip from Albuquerque!

 Imagine a crisp New Mexico early winter morning.
-Rich magenta and vivid blue colors of sunrise have just started to peek over the horizon.
+Rich magenta and blue colors of sunrise have just started to peek over the horizon.
 The unmistakable cry of sandhill cranes sends an invisible ripple through the sky, and quickly gains a nearly deafening amplitude.
-Suddenly, like a smoothly coordinated army, the Sandhill Cranes, in the thousands, take to flight as a single group.
-The sky overhead is quickly filled with a tight mass of Sandhills, the beating of their wings creating a soundwave that is both heard and felt.
-Wonderful stuff!
+Suddenly, like a smoothly coordinated army, Sandhill Cranes, in the thousands, take flight en masse.
+The sky overhead is quickly filled with a cloud of Sandhills, the beating of their wings creating a soundwave that is both heard and felt.
+Unforgettable!

-The Bosque del Apache Wildlife Refuge in Socorro, New Mexico is home to the Festival of the Cranes every November, an unforgettable and photogenic natural event that must be seen, making an unforgettable day trip from Albuquerque.
-For 2016, the dates are November 16-20.
+The Bosque del Apache Wildlife Refuge in Socorro, New Mexico is home to the Festival of the Cranes every November, a photogenic spectacle that must be seen.
+It’s the perfect day trip from Albuquerque.
+For 2017, the dates are November 14-19.

 Not only are the migrating Sandhill Cranes putting on a wonderful show every winter, but more than 370 species of birds take advantage of the riparian forests and wetlands of this beautiful refuge.
 Mammals, amphibians, reptiles, and fish add an additional 160 or so wildlife species that can be observed at various time of the year in this diverse setting.